Alexander Lake vs Lake Mohawksin

 Water quality, depth, fish species, and recreation comparison.

-Lake Mohawksin has a higher water quality grade (B, Good) than Alexander Lake (C, Fair).
+Alexander Lake and Lake Mohawksin both received the same overall water quality grade of C (Fair).
 Both are in Lincoln County, Wisconsin.

 Alexander Lake